Venus In Gemini Marks The Actual Start Of Hot Girl Summer

 Whether you're looking forward to hot girl summer, shot girl summer, or just... summer, it's safe to say that the vibes are high as we enter the warm-weather months.
-And on May 8, Venus, the Planet of Love and Desire, enters chatty Gemini, amplifying the already fun and flirty energy straight through June 2.
+And on 8th May, Venus, the Planet of Love and Desire, enters chatty Gemini, amplifying the already fun and flirty energy straight through until 2nd June.

 Gemini is one of the free spirits of the zodiac.
 "This airy placement for romantic Venus focuses more on intellectualism and communication than anything else," says Lisa Stardust, the author of Saturn Return Survival Guide and The Astrology Deck.
 During this transit, you'll be more drawn to partners who can hold their own in a back-and-forth — meaning that if the words aren't flowing, you'll more than likely be going.